-Pro tip: For reference, EndyMed’s in-office Professional Model delivers a maximum power output of 65 watts and a total radio frequency energy of n/62mJ to U, along with a pulse duration of one to six seconds.
+For reference, EndyMed’s in-office Professional Model delivers a maximum power output of 65 watts and total radiofrequency energy of n/62mJ to U, along with a pulse duration of one to six seconds.

-Nonetheless, the device is designed specifically for women with light to medium-dark skin tones, and produces gentle heat that penetrates deep into the dermis layer where collagen—the main structural protein in skin, which is responsible for providing firmness—is naturally produced.
-It also comes with an activator gel to help further boost collagen production.
+The device is designed specifically for women with light to medium-dark skin tones, and it works by producing gentle heat that you apply directly to the skin.
+This penetrates deep into the dermis layer where collagen—the skin’s main structural protein, which is responsible for providing firmness—is naturally produced.

-In short, by heating skin to the optimal temperature for collagen production, the NEWA system and activator gel are designed to help boost collagen production.
-And because collagen is essential for providing your skin with shape and elasticity, it claims to improve the overall appearance and make you look younger.
+In this way, the NEWA system and required activator gel work to heat your skin to the optimal temperature for collagen production.
+As collagen provides your skin with shape and elasticity, NEWA claims to improve the overall appearance and make you look younger.

 The device's built-in timer automatically lets you know when it's time to add more activator gel and switch to another section.
-After a few weeks of practice, many users find that they can easily do their NEWA treatments in bed or while watching TV.
+After a few weeks of practice, you should be able to do your NEWA treatments while in bed or watching TV.

-NEWA’s iOS and Android app don't add any functionality to their device, but it can help you "maximize your experience" by allowing you to track your treatment progress, create your own treatment calendar, and add treatment reminders.
+NEWA’s app doesn't add any functionality to their device.
+Still, it can help you "maximize your experience" by allowing you to track your treatment progress, create your treatment calendar, and add treatment reminders.

 There, you’ll also be able to access instructions on how to use your device; tips, advice, FAQs, and videos, as well as NEWA’s online store for purchasing treatment gels and creams.